Chief Operating Officer Position:

 UCPLL is a nonprofit organization with a track record of providing quality services, programs and advocacy to individuals with all types of disabilities.
 UCPLL is an affiliate of United Cerebral Palsy Associations, a member of the United Way, and has been accredited by the Commission of Accreditation of Rehabilitation Facilities (CARF).

 UCPLL provides comprehensive services to over 600 children and adults with disabilities in throughout Central Illinois.
 Services include job training and placement, assistive technology, summer camps, residential support, day services, respite, case management, and advocacy.

-- Advanced degree (preferred) with a minimum of 10 years of senior management experience.
+- Advanced degree (preferred) with a minimum of 5 years of increasingly responsible management experience.

 - Excellence in organizational management with the ability to coach staff; manage and develop high-performance teams; set and achieve strategic objectives; and develop and manage a budget.

-- Strong marketing, public relations, and fundraising experience with the ability to engage a wide range of stakeholders.
+- Strong marketing, public relations, and fundraising experience with the ability to engage a wide range of stakeholders is preferred.

 - Strong written and verbal communication skills; a persuasive and passionate communicator with excellent interpersonal skills.